folio-org/mod-finance-storage/README.md

-# MOD-SAMPLE
+# mod-funds

 Copyright (C) 2017 The Open Library Foundation

 This software is distributed under the terms of the Apache License, Version 2.0.
 See the file "LICENSE" for more information.

-#Introduction
+# Introduction

-This module is responsible for the persistence of People data.
+This module is responsible for the persistence of Funds-related data.

-This is an RMB-based module.

-For additional information please refer to the [WIKI](https://wiki.folio.org).
+For additional information regarding this module, please refer to the [Funds Module WIKI](https://wiki.folio.org/display/RM/Acquisitions+Fund+Module).

-For API documentation, run this project locally and then go to [http://localhost:8081/apidocs/index.html?raml=raml/person.raml](http://localhost:8081/apidocs/index.html?raml=raml/person.raml)
+For API documentation, run this project locally and then go to [http://localhost:8081/apidocs/index.html?raml=raml/funds.raml](http://localhost:8081/apidocs/index.html?raml=raml/funds.raml)